Alleged rhino kingpin trial postponed again as defence appears to be losing his mind

 After all these years campaigning for justice, it appears the South African government have chosen to allow certain magistrates to continue to take bribes on crimes against humanity and stand by while the rhinos are slaughtered into the history books.
 To date, no justice official in the investigation has been arrested, or even fired – investigations simply stay open for years upon years, with no resolution.
 And the Gwala trial is falling apart, all the while witnesses are at risk of being eliminated.

-Saving the Wild is calling on Advocate Thuli Madonsela, Leonardo DiCaprio and Prince Harry to join the growing network of celebrity activists in our crusade to bring sanctity back to the courts in South Africa.
+Saving the Wild thanks Advocate Thuli Madonsela for supporting us in our crusade to bring sanctity back to the courts in South Africa.

 “Countless families in South Africa’s rural communities rely on wildlife tourism for their livelihoods.
 And nature, like music, binds all people.
 We cannot let corruption erode the very fabric of humanity.
 If we have a voice, we should use it for those who do not.”

 -Vusi Mahlasela | The Voice of South Africa

 FURTHER READING: RHINO POACHERS, RAPISTS, AND THE BLOOD MONEY TRIAL OF DUMISANI GWALA PUBLISHED 2 FEBRUARY 2020.